-Staying safe on farms and rural work sites
+Electrical safety on farms and rural properties

 Make sure electrical installations and equipment are kept in good working order.
 If there’s a problem don’t risk your own safety or the safety of your workers – always call in a licensed electrician, no matter how remote you are or how small the job.

 Tips for staying safe